d-morrison/d-morrison.github.io/content/author/doug/_index.md

 I have worked on a variety of applied and theoretical statistical challenges, including problems in causal inference, data fusion, and infectious disease surveillance.

-For the past year, I have served as the Vice President of Financial Affairs of the [Biostatistics Student Association](https://ucla-bsa.github.io).
+For the past year, I have served as the Vice President of Financial Affairs for the [UCLA Biostatistics Student Association](https://ucla-bsa.github.io).